cis3296f24/01-BestNotes/README.md

 - Now you need to navigate to the project.
 You can do this using the command, "cd Documents", followed by "cd 01-BestNotes" or cd and the name you chose for the cloned repository.
 - Once you have navigated to BestNotes, type "source venv/bin/activate" to activate the virtual environment.
 It should say (venv) (base) <rest of command line>
 - Now type the command "pip3 install pyside6"
-- Once the download has completed, return to IntelliJ and hit the play button to run main.py and use the application.
+- Once the download has completed, return to IntelliJ and hit the play button to run login.py and use the application.
+- Enter a username and password and click the blue register button.
+Now that you are registered as a user, you may use the whiteboard and login with these credentials anytime.

 PDF Instructions: [Best Notes Mac Set Up Instructions.pdf](https://github.com/user-attachments/files/17577744/Best.Notes.Mac.Set.Up.Instructions.pdf)